Understanding OBBBA Medicaid Work Requirements and Their Impact to Psychiatry

 When do the new Medicaid work requirements take effect?

 Most begin January 1, 2027, though states may implement earlier variations.
+The HHS Secretary plays a key role in setting implementation timelines and defining exemptions for these requirements.

 How might Medicaid work requirements affect people with mental health conditions?

 Challenges in reporting could lead to coverage losses, reducing access to psychiatric care despite exemptions for disabilities.
+There is also a risk of losing health insurance due to non-compliance or administrative barriers.

 Can clinics adapt to OBBBA changes and Medicaid work requirements?